MinecraftForge/Documentation/docs/concepts/lifecycle.md

 Then during the `InterModProcessEvent`, use `InterModComms#getMessages` to get a stream of all received messages.
 The mod id supplied will almost always be the mod id of the mod the method is called on.
 Additionally, a predicate can be specified to filter out the message keys.
 This will return a stream of `IMCMessage`s which hold the sender of the data, the receiver of the data, the data key, and the supplied data itself.

 !!! note
-    There are two other lifecycle events: `FMLConstructModEvent`, fired directly after mod instance construction but before the `RegistryEvent`s, and `FMLLoadCompleteEvent`, fired after the `InterModComms` events, for when the mod loading process is complete.
+    There are two other lifecycle events: `FMLConstructModEvent`, fired directly after mod instance construction but before the `RegisterEvent`, and `FMLLoadCompleteEvent`, fired after the `InterModComms` events, for when the mod loading process is complete.

 [registering]: ./registries.md#methods-for-registering
 [capabilities]: ../datastorage/capabilities.md